 - Jazz Theory/Piano Lab I & II (four semesters)

 - Jazz Arranging/Composition (two semesters)

 - Jazz Improvisation I & II (four semesters)

 - Jazz History (two semesters)

-The Jazz Studies Department also offers two large performance ensembles, the Peabody Jazz Orchestra and the Peabody Improvisation and Multimedia Ensemble (founded in 2007), as well as numerous small ensembles such as the Peabody Latin Jazz Ensemble.
+The Jazz Studies Department also offers two large performance ensembles, the Peabody Jazz Ensemble and the Peabody Improvisation and Multimedia Ensemble (founded in 2007), as well as numerous small ensembles such as the Peabody Latin Jazz Ensemble.